balanarenmar/laravel-training/README.md

     ```bash
     npm install
     ```

++ Make sure to create the database with the correct name in your dm manager. in my case, mysql.

 + To connect your mysql database, edit the `.env` file accordingly. change the DB_DATABASE to the name of your database, and set DB_USERNAME and DB_PASSWORD as well.

-+ To make sure your databse have the necessary tables for laravel, run the command `php artisan migrate`.
-Your database should now have the tables failed_jobs, migrations, password_resets, personal_access_tokens, and **users**.

 + How Laravel creates tables: in `database/migrations`.
 To create a new migration file that creates the table, run `php artisan make:migration create_posts_table`.
 Edit the up function that determines the shape of the schema to include the necessary data. then run `php artisan migrate` in the terminal to run migrations that have not yet ben run.

++ To make sure your database have the necessary tables for laravel, run the command `php artisan migrate`.
+Your database should now have the tables failed_jobs, migrations, password_resets, personal_access_tokens, and **users**.

++ Make sure to organize your code.
+Controller files should exclusively hold all functions. `app/Http/Controllers` holds all the controllers.
+To create a new controller file through the terminal type in `php artisan make:controller ControllerName`.

++ All tasks should have a separate controller

-+ When creating your own model for a controller, make sure the model name is in singular-upper case form; example we created a migration file for *"posts"* that created a *"posts"* table in our db, we need to make a model named **"Post"**.
++ When creating your own model for a controller, make sure the model name is in **singular**-**upper case** form; example we created a migration file for *"posts"* that created a *"posts"* table in our db, we need to make a model named **"Post"**.
 Inside `app/Models`, you should have a new php model file.

++ Remember to import your models in `web.php` to be able to use

 <br><br>